ChangeMyUsername/algorithms-sedgewick-python/README.md

 # algorithms-sedgewick-python #
->    Algorthms by Robert Sedgewick and Kevin Wayne 4th edition partial exercises in python, all the algorithms can be run with doctest.
-Those non-programming exercises will be excluded, and some of other exercises are still unsolved.
+>    Algorthms(4th edition) by Robert Sedgewick and Kevin Wayne exercises in python, all the codes can be run with doctest.
+Those non-programming exercises will be excluded, and some exercises are still unsolved.
 If there are more python solutions for this book, please bring it up.